Comforting Crockpot Ground Beef Pasta

 • Parmesan: Grated mozzarella or a blend of Italian cheeses make good substitutes.
 Just add them at the end so they melt properly.

-Another common error is not draining the beef well enough after browning, as excess grease will make your dish oily and unappetizing, so take an extra minute to press out any remaining fat with a paper towel.
+Drain the beef thoroughly.
+Excess grease left in the pot will make the dish oily.
+Take an extra minute to press out the remaining fat with a paper towel after browning.

-Don’t add the cream and cheese at the beginning of cooking or they’ll separate and become grainy – stirring them in during the final stretch keeps the sauce smooth and creamy.
+Hold off on the cream and cheese.
+Adding them too early causes them to separate and turn grainy.
+Stir them in during the final stretch to keep the sauce smooth and creamy.

 crockpot ground beef pasta